Burnel Okana-Stazi

-Burnel Okana-Stazi (born July 10, 1983 in Gamboma) is a Congolese football player for Pattani in the Thai League 3.
+Burnel Okana-Stazi (born July 10, 1983, in Gamboma) is a Congolese football player.

 Career

 In 2005, he moved to FC Stal Alchevsk.
 After two and a half seasons with FC Stal Alchevsk he left the club, before he returning in June 2009.
 In 2014, he left Ukrainian club and went free agent but soon he had some trials in different countries include Uzbekistan Premier League side Mash’al Mubarek but could not get contract because of knee injury.
 After a half-year without a club Okana Stazi has signed one-year contract for Lao Premier League club Lane Xang Intra F.C.after he signed one more contract with EDL FC the Current team.

 International career

 Okana-Stazi made his first cap for Congo national football team in the World Cup qualifying match against Mali on 7 September 2008.